dmbarbour/glas/docs/GlasApps.md

 * 'app.rpc' - Transactional inter-process communications.
 Multiple calls in one transaction.
 Callback via algebraic effects.
 * 'app.gui' - Like an immediate-mode GUI.
 Reflective - renders without commit.
 See [Glas GUI](GlasGUI.md).
 * 'app.switch' - First transaction in new code after live update.
 Old code runs until successful switch.
+* 'app.signal' - Called when the application process receives an operating system event.

-Naturally, there are limits on what can be achieved in a single transaction.
+There are limits on what can be achieved in a single transaction, thus most operations occur over multiple steps.
 FFI is expressed in terms of buffering commands to an FFI 'thread', then reading results in a future transaction.

 ## Application State

-A runtime can provide a familiar and flexible heap-allocation API.
-Part of this heap may be persistent, with a global variables shared between applications through a configured database.
-Heap references are abstracted to simplify garbage collection, control scope, and support type annotations.
-A viable API (tentative):
+Transaction-loop applications must access external state across transactional steps.
+However, how state is integrated has a significant impact on opportunities for parallelism, fine-grained concurrency, and incremental computing.
+State will be closely related to the [program model](GlasProg.md).

+Viable designs:

+* *external heap or db* - e.g. `sys.heap.new` and `sys.heap.var` to create anonymous heap refs or bind to an address space, returning an abstract reference or 'pointer' that can be read and modified through other `sys.heap.*` operations.
+This design is easy to implement and flexible, but hinders static analysis and encourages complex dynamic entanglement of data.
+* *static in-out parameters* - the runtime threads state through steps as a static set of in-out parameters, perhaps via implicit parameters.
+This makes static analysis easy, but it complicates expression of dynamic structure (e.g. requiring built-in support for tables, borrowing and slicing, etc.).

+At present, I lean towards static in-out parameters to simplify analysis and optimizations.
+However, I describe a viable heap API below, and we should align most stateful APIs (such as FFI threads and RPC) with however we integrate state.

+Regardless of integration, I'll want to support several features:

+* *shared persistent state* - A subset of application state should be persistent, shared with future instances of the same application and with concurrent tools.
+Atomic updates greatly simplify safe use of shared state.
+The user configuration can determine where persistent state is managed.
+  * *content-addressed storage* - When serializing large, [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure), we can avoid full updates by use of content-addressed data to reference common subtrees.
+This includes implementing or modeling large binaries via finger-tree ropes.
+  * *security* - see *Securing Applications* later for details.
+The user configuration could restrict trust requirements to access certain subsets of shared persistent variables.
+Trusted libraries or application adapters can then control shared state interactions between apps.
+* *distributed state* - specialize use of fine-grained state to improve latency and partitioning tolerance in a distributed runtime.
+For example, queues may be read by one node and written by another.

+### Heap API (Tentative)

+As an "easy to implement" solution, we can provide a dynamic heap-allocation API.
+In this case, the heap references are an abstract data type to simplify garbage collection.
+We can also use explicit 'scope' types as a static parameter to control escape of references between persistent and runtime layers.

+A viable API:

 * `sys.heap.*` -
   * `scope.*` - Data from a longer-lived scope may be stored into a shorter-lived scope, but not vice versa.
 Dynamically enforced via tagged pointers.